How to Identify Old Trains: Gauge, Maker and Model Numbers

 Generated editorial support image, not an auction lot.
-Train identification depends on gauge, maker, model numbers, and completeness.
+Train identification depends on gauge, maker, model numbers, boxes, track, and condition.

 Found old trains and need a clear identification?